indianajson/simple-drops/README.md

 # Simple Drops
-A script to add tile specific drops in Open Net Battle servers.
+A script to add easily configurable ice tile drops in Open Net Battle servers.

 ### How does it work?